IG Climate Action Portfolio - Global Equity Series F

 Portfolio Overview

-The IG Climate Action Portfolio – Global Equity generated a positive return this quarter.
+The IG Climate Action – Global Equity generated a negative return for the quarter.

-Market outlook: positive on equities, diversified globally, selective in bonds.
+Market outlook: constructive on equities, neutral duration stance in bonds

 To discuss your investment strategy, speak to your IG Advisor.